ApiniLabs/PAC-ID/README.md

 ### Transmission

-PAC-ID’s MAY be transmitted by any means adequate for the corresponding serialization format (e.g. QR-Code, NDEF, iBeacon, etc for URL).
+PAC-ID’s MAY be transmitted by any means adequate for the  serialization format (URL Format) of `PAC-ID`s (e.g. QR code, NDEF, iBeacon, etc.).

 #### Visual Markers